ffedoroff/OpenStay/README.md

 ### LICENSE

-Where applicable to hackathon code contribution this license is applied:
+**Where applicable to hackathon code contribution the MIT license is applied otherwise OpenStay is housed under the Mozilla Public License Version 2.0**

 The MIT License (MIT)
 Copyright (c) 2015 David Leonard